-Chinese first language
+Chinese first language (not available in 2022)

 Chinese first language is offered as a VCE subject (units 1 and 2) to students for whom Chinese is their primary language.
 Students in Year 10 may undertake unit 1 and 2 as a part of their Year 10 program.